Xabi Alonso: 2006–2009

 On 8 June 2007, Alonso signed a five-year contract, stating, "I knew there was interest from other clubs but it was always my idea to stay here.
 I have been here for three seasons now and have such special feelings for the club and the supporters.
 I understand what Liverpool means to so many people.
 It is such a special club and I just didn't want to leave."
-The 2007–08 season started well for the Spaniard: Gerrard's absence led to Alonso playing in a more advanced position and he scored twice in a 6–0 rout against Premier League newcomers Derby County.
+The 2007–08 season started well for the Spaniard: Gerrard's absence led to Alonso playing in a more advanced position and he scored twice in a 6–0 win against Premier League newcomers Derby County.
 The bright beginning was short-lived, however, as a minor injury sustained in a game against Portsmouth became aggravated in training.
 The metatarsal injury forced him out of training for six weeks but his return to the first team was rushed and his injury recurred in his first game back.
 Alonso's determination and passion proved to be his downfall, and he later reflected, "I had been feeling a bit tired around that time because it was only my first game back and the match was very fast.
 But as a player you don't want to come off, particularly when the team is winning and I stayed on."

 Alonso returned from injury at December 2007, but over the following months he increasingly faced competition for a place in midfield from Javier Mascherano and Lucas.
 His role in Liverpool's five-man midfield role was assured, however, as Rafael Benítez regarded him as "a top class player", stating that Alonso had the ability to change games and break down the opposition's defence.
 Alonso made his 100th league appearance for Liverpool on 12 January 2008 against Middlesbrough.